 You must be a rural Alaska resident, as defined in the definitions section of this book.
 No licenses are required to take fish or shellfish for subsistence uses.
-However, a subsistence fishing permit is required unless area regs specifically do not require one.
-Check the area you wish to fish to see if there are any required State or Federal subsistence fishing permits for that fishery management area.
+However, some fishery management areas require a State or Federal subsistence fishing permit.
+Check regulations for that area you plan to fish to check if you are required to obtain a permit.